crdx/docwatch/README.md

 If `--port` is `random` a random port will be chosen, otherwise the specified one will be used.
 The default is 8888.

-In verbose mode, incoming HTTP requests and file change event notifications will be printed to stdout.
+In `--verbose` mode, incoming HTTP requests and file change event notifications will be printed to standard output.

 ## How it works